Get

 What Are the Cons of Getting an Allergy Detection Dog?

-Getting an allergy detection dog is a long and expensive ordeal.
+Getting an allergy-detection dog is a long and expensive ordeal.
 Service dogs can cost different amounts depending on their level of training.
-However, it is unlikely to find an allergy detection dog from a reputable organization for less than $10,000.
-Dogs with higher certification levels or who are more seasoned may cost much more.
-Sadly, these dogs come at a high price, and most insurance companies don’t cover the cost.
+However, you’re unlikely to find an allergy-detection dog from a reputable organization for less than $10,000.
+Dogs with higher certification levels or that are more seasoned may cost much more.
+That said, any of these dogs come at a high price, and unfortunately, most insurance companies don’t cover the cost.

 happy multiracial couple scratching their pet dog